devmaker.net

 Wagtail doesn't come with any frontend opinions out of the box.
 You get base.html, a bit of demo CSS, and that's it.
 That's fine – but at some point you find yourself writing your own card component, your own button class, your own modal for the third time.
 That's exactly where I was with devmaker.net.

-Here is the translation: The honest assessment: I wanted **no** Bootstrap (too much overriding), **no** CSS-from-scratch (too much maintenance), and I wanted to **mess with nothing** in the Django static pipeline workflow that has been working for years.
-Tailwind v4 with daisyUI as the component layer was the compromise that ended up sticking.
+The honest assessment: I wanted no Bootstrap (too much overriding), no CSS from scratch (too much maintenance), and I wanted to mess with nothing in the Django static-pipeline workflow that has worked for years.
+Tailwind v4 with daisyUI as the component layer was the compromise that stuck.

 Deliberately pragmatic, not over-engineered

 No Vite, no Webpack, no dedicated npm server.
-Just Tailwind CLI + a npm run watch in dev and a one-time build in the Docker image.
+Just Tailwind CLI + an npm run watch in dev and a one-time build in the Docker image.
 That's all you need.

 • Wagtail 6.x on Django 5.x

-• Tailwind CSS v4 via @tailwindcss/cli (no more PostCSS fiddling required in v4)
+• Tailwind CSS v4 via @tailwindcss/cli (no more PostCSS fiddling in v4)

 • daisyUI 5 as a component plugin

-• Build in the Docker image using a multi-stage build (Node stage → Python stage)
+• Build in the Docker image via a multi-stage build (Node stage → Python stage)

-Here is the translation: The idea: Tailwind generates one CSS file.
-It is treated like any other static file.
+The idea: Tailwind generates one CSS file.
+It's treated like any other static file.
 Django/Wagtail know nothing about Node.
 That's exactly how it should be.

 myproject/